erinpagemd/up-and-go-bbq/README.md

 ## What is coming next
 * live reload
-* partials and organization of files
+* organization of files
-* more tools
 * deploy script
+* boilerplate content for angular structure